Chechen Human Rights Association VAYFOND

 1.4 The Association carries out its activities in accordance with the provisions of the Universal Declaration of Human Rights; regulations of the European Union; the Constitution of the Kingdom of Sweden and legislation of the countries of the mentioned region; the Civil Code of the Kingdom of Sweden; other laws of the Kingdom of Sweden applicable to non-profit organizations; international agreements, treaties and conventions related to human rights, culture and public organizations activities relevant for the Association’s activities; as well as this Charter.

-1.5 The Association cooperates with governmental bodies with respect to the territory of activities, as well as public, religious and charity organizations, associations and funds (including international ones) and other legal entities and individuals whose activity contributes to completion of the Association’s missions.
+1.5 The Association interacts with government structures in accordance with the territory of its activities, as well as with public, human rights, cultural and educational organizations, associations and foundations (including international ones) and other legal entities and individuals whose activity contributes to completion of the Association’s missions.

 1.6 The Association is entitled to create branches and open offices and outlets.